simelbarranco/Healthcare-Data-Analytics/README.md

 - Patient demographics breakdown
 - Admission types and diagnosis trends
-- Treatment outcomes and discharge summaries
+- Treatment outcomes and discharge summaries (pending...)
-- Length of stay analysis by condition and patient type
+- Length of stay analysis by condition and patient type (pending...)